-When I was told by a stylist I needed a diffuser for my hair I thought ‘What is she on about?’ and that was the very second I realized that even the coolest of celebs use a diffuser.
+When I was told by a stylist I needed a diffuser hair dryer for my hair I thought ‘What is she on about?’ and that was the very second I realized that even the coolest of celebs use a diffuser.

 So the diffuser from that day forth became my very best friend because it changed everything.
 Anytime I blow dry my hair it takes ages but when using the diffuser it’s almost instant, plus it leaves zero frizz and my hair just looks voluminous and fabulous afterward so much so I can spend an inordinate amount of time staring at my own loveliness.